Electric HTTP API (1.1.14)

 string

-Optional, deletes the current shape if it matches the shape_id.
+Optional, deletes the current shape if it matches the handle provided.
 If not provided, deletes the current shape.

 Responses